- #Mobile app development

 The deployment to either Google Play or the Apple store has its specifics.
 Generally, Google Play accepts newcomers faster than the Apple Store due to less strict app submission rules.

-Social media networks are one of the most fruitful types of apps that enable high ROI in case of an effective monetization strategy.
+Social network apps are one of the most fruitful types of applications that enable high ROI in case of an effective monetization strategy.
 Thus, let’s consider several dominant approaches to effectively generate revenue that have proved to be effective for social media networks:

 In-app advertising